cs1302uga/cs1302-hw-savable/README.md

    #!/bin/bash -ex
    ```

-   Once your script is setup correctly, you can run it to recompile
+   Once your script is set up correctly, you can run it to recompile
    everything instead of typing the compilation commands again or finding
    them in your shell history!